IamDevTrivedi/Resturant-Management-System/documentation/FUNCTIONAL_REQUIREMENTS.md

 6.  *Table Management*
-   - *Description:* Restaurant owners must be able to configure and update table arrangements to optimize seating.
+   * *Description:* Restaurant owners must be able to configure and update table arrangements to optimize seating.
-   - *Actors:* Restaurant Owner
+   * *Actors:* Restaurant Owner
-   - *Details:*
+   * *Details:*
-     - Owners can add, update, or remove tables in their restaurant.
+     * Owners can add, update, or remove tables in their restaurant.
-     - Owners can specify table capacity (e.g., 2-seater, 4-seater).
+     * Owners can specify table capacity (e.g., 2*seater, 4*seater).
-     - The system should automatically update availability when reservations are made.
+     * The system should automatically update availability when reservations are made.

 7. *Customer Notifications and Reminders*
-   - *Description:* The system should notify customers about reservation confirmations, cancellations, or reminders.
+   * *Description:* The system should notify customers about reservation confirmations, cancellations, or reminders.
-   - *Actors:* Customer, System
+   * *Actors:* Customer, System
-   - *Details:*
+   * *Details:*
-     - Send real-time notifications via email/SMS/app for booking confirmations and cancellations.
+     * Send real*time notifications via email/SMS/app for booking confirmations and cancellations.
-     - Send reminders before the reservation time.
+     * Send reminders before the reservation time.
-     - Notify in case of restaurant-initiated changes.
+     * Notify in case of restaurant*initiated changes.

 8. *Payment and Refund Management*
-   - *Description:* The system must handle secure payments and refund processing for reservations.
+   * *Description:* The system must handle secure payments and refund processing for reservations.
-   - *Actors:* Customer, System
+   * *Actors:* Customer, System
-   - *Details:*
+   * *Details:*
-     - Customers can pay securely using integrated payment gateways (e.g., Stripe/PayPal).
+     * Customers can pay securely using integrated payment gateways (e.g., Stripe/PayPal).
-     - Refunds must be processed automatically in case of cancellations (as per policy).
+     * Refunds must be processed automatically in case of cancellations (as per policy).
-     - The system should keep a transaction history for each customer.
+     * The system should keep a transaction history for each customer.

 9. *Reviews and Ratings*
-   - *Description:* Customers must be able to rate and review restaurants after completing a reservation.
+   * *Description:* Customers must be able to rate and review restaurants after completing a reservation.
-   - *Actors:* Customer
+   * *Actors:* Customer
-   - *Details:*
+   * *Details:*
-     - Customers can submit reviews with star ratings and comments.
+     * Customers can submit reviews with star ratings and comments.
-     - Reviews are linked to completed reservations only (to prevent fake reviews).
+     * Reviews are linked to completed reservations only (to prevent fake reviews).
-     - Average ratings should be displayed on restaurant profiles.
+     * Average ratings should be displayed on restaurant profiles.

 10. *Analytics Dashboard for Restaurant Owners*
-   - *Description:* Restaurant owners should be able to view insights about their reservations and performance.
+   * *Description:* Restaurant owners should be able to view insights about their reservations and performance.
-   - *Actors:* Restaurant Owner
+   * *Actors:* Restaurant Owner
-   - *Details:*
+   * *Details:*
-     - Dashboard shows metrics like total reservations, peak booking times, cancellation rates.
+     * Dashboard shows metrics like total reservations, peak booking times, cancellation rates.
-     - Graphs/charts for tracking trends (weekly, monthly).
+     * Graphs/charts for tracking trends (weekly, monthly).
-     - Helps owners optimize operations and marketing.
+     * Helps owners optimize operations and marketing.

-11. *Waitlist and Walk-in Management*
+11. *Waitlist and Walk*in Management*
-   - *Description:* Customers should be able to join a waitlist if no tables are available, and owners should manage walk-ins.
+   * *Description:* Customers should be able to join a waitlist if no tables are available, and owners should manage walk*ins.
-   - *Actors:* Customer, Restaurant Owner
+   * *Actors:* Customer, Restaurant Owner
-   - *Details:*
+   * *Details:*
-     - Customers can request to be added to a waitlist for a specific time slot.
+     * Customers can request to be added to a waitlist for a specific time slot.
-     - Owners can mark walk-in reservations in the system.
+     * Owners can mark walk*in reservations in the system.
-     - The system should notify customers automatically if a table becomes available.
+     * The system should notify customers automatically if a table becomes available.

-12. *Multi-Device Responsiveness*
+12. *Multi*Device Responsiveness*
-   - *Description:* The system must be accessible and functional across web and mobile devices.
+   * *Description:* The system must be accessible and functional across web and mobile devices.
-   - *Actors:* Customer, Restaurant Owner
+   * *Actors:* Customer, Restaurant Owner
-   - *Details:*
+   * *Details:*
-     - Responsive UI/UX design.
+     * Responsive UI/UX design.
-     - Consistent performance on desktop, tablet, and mobile.
+     * Consistent performance on desktop, tablet, and mobile.
-     - Cross-browser compatibility.
+     * Cross*browser compatibility.

 13. *Admin Management (Super Admin)*
-   - *Description:* A super admin must be able to oversee the platform and handle disputes.
+   * *Description:* A super admin must be able to oversee the platform and handle disputes.
-   - *Actors:* Admin
+   * *Actors:* Admin
-   - *Details:*
+   * *Details:*
-     - Approve or verify restaurant owner accounts.
+     * Approve or verify restaurant owner accounts.
-     - Monitor customer and owner activity.
+     * Monitor customer and owner activity.
-     - Resolve payment/refund disputes.
+     * Resolve payment/refund disputes.
-     - Handle reports of inappropriate reviews or fake restaurants.
+     * Handle reports of inappropriate reviews or fake restaurants.